szarroug3/X-Ray-Creator/README.md

   * https://www.python.org/downloads/release/python-279/

 Program usage:
-python xraycreator.py [-u] [-ua] [--spoilers]
+python xraycreator.py start [-u] [-ua] [--spoilers]
-Not using any switches will search the kindle for books without X-Ray Files,
+Using only start or s will search the kindle for books without X-Ray Files,
 update the books' ASIN then create an X-Ray file for it on the kindle.

 -ua				Deletes all X-Ray files and recreates them